A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

 PDE-based methods have been previously applied to other bandit problems.
-For example, \cite{Chernoff68, Chang87, Lai88} used free-boundary problems involving the heat equation while \cite{zhu22} used a Hamilton-Jacobi-Bellman equation to analyze Bayesian bandits.
-These bounds typically scale as $O(\frac{1}{\eps} \log T)$ and therefore do not guarantee $O(\sqrt {T})$ regret whenever the gap $\epsilon$ approaches zero faster than a constant multiple of $T^{-\frac{1}{2}} \log T$.\footnote{See also reference \cite{Lai05} for a survey of these and related results.} To our knowledge, the present paper is the first application of a PDE-based methods to achieve $O(\sqrt {T})$ minimax regret and pseudoregret bounds in a bandit problem in the regime described in the previous sentence.\footnote {In reference \cite{bayraktar2022}, PDE-based methods are used to guarantee $O(\sqrt {T})$ regret in a bandit-like partial information game where the adversary's distribution in each round is revealed to the player in addition to the sampled gains.}
+For example, references \cite{Chernoff68, Chang87, Lai88} used free-boundary problems involving the heat equation to study bandit problems in the \emph{fixed} gap regime.
+These bounds typically scale as $O(\frac{1}{\eps} \log T)$ and therefore do not guarantee $O(\sqrt {T})$ regret whenever the gap $\epsilon$ approaches zero faster than a constant multiple of $T^{-\frac{1}{2}} \log T$.\footnote{See also reference \cite{Lai05} for a survey of these and related results.} Reference \cite{KW23} considered the diffusion limit of the Thompson sampling strategy in the general bandit setting, and among other results, upper bounded the pseudoreget associated with this strategy in the two-armed bandit setting in the large gap regime.\footnote {Since Thompson sampling is not necessarily an optimal strategy in the present setting, in \cref{sec: existing bounds} we confirm that the minimax regret we obtain for the symmetric two armed bandit in the large gap regime satisfies the upper bound in \cite{KW23}, and therefore our results are consistent with that reference.} To our knowledge, the present paper is the first application of a PDE-based methods to guarantee $O(\sqrt {T})$ minimax regret and pseudoregret in a bandit problem when the gap approaches zero at an \emph{arbitrary} rate, i.e., the difficulty of detecting the gap increases \emph{arbitrarily} as the sample size increases.